rupakg/blog/README.md

 $ npm run dev
 ```

+## Commit

+Commit the post(s).

 ## Build & Deploy

 ```
 $ npm run build
 $ npm run deploy
 ```
-This will generated the static pages to the `public` folder and deploy it to `rupakg.github.io` repo.
+This will generate the static pages. copy them to the `public` folder and deploy it to `rupakg.github.io` repo.
+It will then add the changes in the `public` folder into a commit, and then push to the master branch.

 ## Resources